Please feel free to comment on my review.

 This happens to be Lalla Ward’s last story as Romana.
-I found it rather abrupt when Romana announced she’s leaving the Doctor.
+I found it rather abrupt when Romana announced she was leaving the Doctor.
 It happened so fast and wasn’t well-deserved for Romana’s exit.

-But at least she does a noble thing staying behind in E-Space to free the Tharils from slavery.
+But at least she does a noble thing to stay behind in E-Space and free the Tharils from slavery.
 I wonder what has become of Romana nowadays.
 Is she still in E-Space?
-Did she manage to escape?!
+Did she manage to escape?! 😀

-This is also K-9’s (voiced by John Leeson) last story in the series.
-K-9 becomes delirious when affected by the time winds.
-But the Doctor gives K-9 to Romana to keep when they remain behind in E-Space.
+This is also K-9’s (voiced by John Leeson) last story in the TV series.
+K-9 becomes delirious when he’s affected by the time winds.
+The Doctor soon gives K-9 to Romana to keep when they remain behind in E-Space.

 The DVD special features are as follows.
 There’s an interesting commentary with Lalla Ward, John Leeson, director Paul Joyce, script editor Christopher H. Bidmead and visual effects designer Mat Irvine.
 There’s also an isolated music option by Peter Howell and an info-text commentary option to enjoy.

 There’s a making-of documentary called ‘The Dreaming’ with cast and crew interviews; ‘The Boy with the Golden Star’ interview with Matthew Waterhouse and ‘Lalla’s Wardrobe’ frockumentary.
-There are also extended and deleted scenes; continuities of the story; a photo gallery of the story and a ‘Radio Times Listings’ PDF of the story.
+There are also extended and deleted scenes; continuities; a photo gallery of the story and a ‘Radio Times Listings’ PDF of the story.

 There’s a ‘coming soon’ trailer for the ‘The Rescue’ and ‘The Romans’ with William Hartnell, William Russell, Jacqueline Hill and Maureen O’Brien.

 ‘Warriors’ Gate’ is a startling, eerie and bemusing tale to finish off ‘The E-Space Trilogy’.
-It’s a story I still can’t get my head around, but it is a decent swansong for Romana and K-9 who leave the series.
+It’s a story that I still can’t get my head around, but it’s a decent swansong for Romana and K-9 who leave the series.

 ‘Warriors’ Gate’ rating – 6/10